Jdogstar/mod-downloader/README.md

 - If the folders in the pathway inside the csv are not already created, the program will not download that mod successfully as it does not yet build the directories for you.

-## Potential TODO list
+## Version 1.0 TODO list
-These are features I would like to slowly integrate as I iteratively turn this into a more full fledged program:
-- [x] Convert to rust
+- [x] Enable file name column to be optional
-- [ ] Automatically build paths if they do not exist
+- [x] Automatically build paths if they do not exist
 - [ ] Detect if mods have or have not been updated using http headers
 - [ ] Instructions on how to put the binaries in the path, allowing for use anywhere
 - [ ] Remove the need for the csv file, replace with config files created by the program to facilitate path usage
+- [ ] Move logs to set location
 - [ ] Flesh out command line features and parameters to include ability for the following
     - [ ] Add a mod to the config
     - [ ] List current mods, and details
     - [ ] Remove a mod by name, deleting the mod
     - [ ] Move where a mod downloads to, which will also move the mod if it exists
-- [ ] Add automatic deletion of logs if no fatal error is detected
-- [ ] Move logs to set location
 - [ ] Improve logs for most actions with more details
 - [ ] Refactor most parts of the program
+- [ ] Update documentation

+## Potential future TODO list
+These are features I would like to slowly integrate as I iteratively turn this into a more full fledged program:
+- [ ] Add automatic deletion of logs if no error is detected, delete any log after 30 days of the logs creation
 - [ ] Investigate using selenium to add custom support for some websites aren't currently downloadable from